Roseanne Barr Says She’s Ready To Pick Up Big Stars For The Second Season Of ‘Roseanne’

 Barr said George Clooney never entertained the thought of returning for the Roseanne revival, telling Sirius host Howard Stern that Clooney “didn’t want to come on — so that was a bummer.”

 Even without George Clooney, Roseanne has a large pool of past guests star that may or may not be willing to be wooed back for the show’s reboot.
-Past guest stars include Steven Seagal, Morgan Fairchild, Fred Willard, Michael O’Keefe and even Ellen DeGeneres.
+Past guest stars include Steven Seagal, Morgan Fairchild, Fred Willard, Michael O’Keefe, and even Ellen DeGeneres.
 In addition, Martin Mull had a recurring role as Roseanne Conner’s boss turned business partner Leon Carp.
 Barr has already teased that she plans to get at least two of those familiar faces back for the show’s second reboot season and 11th season overall.

 In April, Barr responded to a tweet from a fan who asked about original characters Fred and Leon, played by Michael O’Keefe and Martin Mull respectively.
 Roseanne Barr made it clear she wants to see both actors back for next season.